Policies/Plagiarism

 AI Tools

-I recognize the increasing prevalence of Artificial Intelligence (AI) tools in various academic endeavors.
+I recognize the increasing prevalence of generative Artificial Intelligence (AI) tools in various academic endeavors.
 While technology can be a valuable aid in the learning process, students must follow certain guidelines for the ethical and responsible use of AI within the context of this academic setting.
 This policy aims to clarify the role of AI as a tool, establish its boundaries, and emphasize the importance of academic integrity.

 AI as a Tool